-- (1) Position . . . above keel line
+(1) Position . . . above keel line

-- Set engine at center of boat.(Fig. 1)

-- (2) Transom matching
+- Set engine at center of boat.
+(Fig. 1) - (2) Transom matching

-Be sure that the antiventilation plate of the outboard is below the water surface when running with the throttle wide open.
+Be sure that the antiventilation plate of the outboard is below the water surface.
 (Fig. 2)

-If the above condition cannot be met due to the shape of the bottom of your boat, please consult the dealer.
+If the above condition cannot be met due to the shape of the bottom of your boat, please consult your dealer.